pnijem/chromeExtFileBlocker/README.md

-# A chrome extension that prevents users from downloading executable files in Chrome browser
+# A chrome extension that prevents users from downloading files in Chrome browser according to their requirements

 ### It monitors each file downloaded in Chrome and use a cloud service to determine the downloaded file type.
 The extension invokes API Gateway on AWS cloud service which invokes lambda function which determines if the file is an executable one.